About 'Life Changes'

 Life Changes also works with a number of universities and colleges to provide supervised training placements to experienced counselling students, typically in the final stage of a degree or diploma.
 All counsellors are interviewed and assessed as fully competent to offer one-to-one counselling.
 They are members of the BACP (The British Association of Counselling & Psychotherapy) and carry personal professional indemnity insurance in addition to Life Changes' own cover.
 Every counsellor receives supervision to at least the standard laid down by the BACP.
 In addition, Life Changes offers specialist training to its own counsellors and those of other counselling services.

 Many of the counsellors have specific training to offer counselling to those who have experienced domestic volence.
-In this Life Changes has the support of the Community Service Team at Hampshire Constabulary.
+In this Life Changes has the support of the Hampshire Constabulary and the SCC Independent Domestic Violence Advisors.

 Life Changes is an organisational member of the British Association of Counselling & Psychotherapy and supports and adheres to the BACP's Ethical Framework.